 Chestnut Flour Recipes

 There's a number of traditional recipes using chestnut flour which can be savory or sweet.
 Any of the sweet recipes pair perfectly with chestnut honey which has a rich, unique flavor.
-Here's a few of my favorites I've made over the years.
+The polenta and crepes can be made with homemade flour, but to make the pasta and gnocchi you'll very smooth Italian chestnut flour.

 Probably the easiest to make, these are simply crepes.
 Naturally sweet, they're traditionally served with ricotta cheese filling but can also be used like cannelloni pasta tubes or in any recipe calling for crepes.